 SPREADING THE VALUE OF KHMER COSTUME

 To preserve and promote the cultural beauty of the traditional costumes of the Khmer people, we must start from the next generation.
-If we want people to understand the value and love their national costumes, we must first do a good job of propaganda andeducation , and this work requires the cooperation of schools and the Youth Union of the residential area.
+If we want people to understand the value and love their national costumes, we must first do a good job of propaganda and education , and this work requires the cooperation of schools and the Youth Union of the residential area.

-For example, over the years, the provincial Boarding School for Ethnic Minorities has regularly organized Khmer art programs, festival reenactments, and maintained the activities of the pentatonic band in the school.
+For example, over the years, the Provincial Boarding School for Ethnic Minorities has regularly organized Khmer art programs, festival reenactments, and maintained the activities of the pentatonic band in the school.
 These activities require students to wear traditional costumes when participating in order to create a useful playground and remind and educate young people about pride in traditional culture.

 Khmer costumes with their sophistication, splendor and religious and spiritual meanings are cultural symbols and pride of every Phum Soc people.
-Therefore, preserving and promoting the value of Khmer costumes requires more practical solutions, suitable for the times and especially educating today's generation to be aware that wearing traditional costumes is wearing cultural heritage.
+Therefore, preserving and promoting the value of Khmer costumes requires more practical solutions, suitable for the times and especially educating today's generation to be aware that wearing traditional costumes means wearing cultural heritage.

-Source: https://www.baobaclieu.vn/van-hoa-nghe-thuat/gin-giu-net-dep-trang-phuc%E2%80%8B-truyen-thong-khmer-100630.html
+Source: https://baocamau.vn/gin-giu-net-dep-trang-phuc-truyen-thong-khmer-a76498.html

 Comment (0)